Prepare your Business

 Every business should get answers to these questions in writing, before ordering alternatives.
 You can simply copy and paste the questions below into an email.

-- Do these items comply with the WA plastics legislation that comes into effect in 2022?
+- Do these items comply with the WA plastics legislation?

 - Do these items contain any form of plastic or compostable plastic?